 The bill’s titles are written by its sponsor.

 Last Updated: Jan 20, 2017

 Length: 7 pages

-This bill was introduced on January 20, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 20, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 Reintroduced Bill — Introduced

 This activity took place on a related bill, S. 844 (116th).